-An Offer from a Gentleman: Benedict's Story, The Inspiration for Bridgerton Season Four
+An Offer From a Gentleman: Bridgerton: Benedict's Story, The Inspiration for Bridgerton Season Four (Bridgertons Book 3)

-The inspiration for season four of BRIDGERTON, a series created by Shondaland for Netflix, from #1 New York Times bestselling author Julia Quinn: the story of Benedict Bridgerton in the third of her beloved Regency-set novels featuring the charming, powerful Bridgerton family.
+The inspiration for season four of BRIDGERTON, a series created by Shondaland for Netflix, from #1 New York Times bestselling author Julia Quinn: the story of Benedict Bridgerton in the third of her beloved Regency romance novels featuring the charming, powerful Bridgerton family.

 BENEDICT'S STORY